Tipping and service culture in Las Vegas

 $

-Tip when they deliver your luggage to your room, not when they initially take it at the entrance.
+Tip when they deliver your luggage to your room.

-Add $5-$10 if they provide additional services like ice, restaurant recommendations, or special requests
+Add $5-$10 for additional services like ice or restaurant recommendations

 Housekeeping